kimwalisch/primecount/doc/Hard-Special-Leaves.md

 O(log z) operations).
 This is too much, this deteriorates the runtime complexity of the algorithm.

-So now that we have identified the problem we can think about whether it is possible to further improve counting of our alternative algorithm by more than a constant factor.
+So now that we have identified the problem, we can think about whether it is possible to further improve counting by more than a constant factor in our alternative algorithm.
 It turns out this is possible and even relatively simple to implement: **We add a counter array to our sieving algorithm**.
 The counter array has a size of O(z^(1/4)) and each element of the counter array contains the current count of unsieved elements